pranay06/uk-cities-aq/README.md

-It is a react application which let's you compare air quality between cities of UK and data source of this app is [OpenAQ API](https://api.openaq.org/docs).
+A react application which let's you compare air quality between cities of UK and data source of this app is [OpenAQ API](https://api.openaq.org/docs).

+App hosted on Netlify- [AQ-UK-CITIES](https://luxury-pika-4e84af.netlify.app)

 # Major parts of the apps I wanted highlight

-**react-query** used for server cache **react-error-boundary** used for error handling **downshift** used to develop WAI-ARIA compliant React autocomplete **React context** to maintian the uiState
+**react-query** used for server cache

+**react-error-boundary** used for error handling

+**downshift** used to develop WAI-ARIA compliant React autocomplete

+**React context** to maintian the uiState

 # Things to do better